JebBarbas/ttts/README.md

 ## Changes

+- v1.2.0: Added a modal to show errors, character counter and voices filter.
 - v1.1.0: Now the page enters in "loading" mode when the voices are charging.
 - v1.0.0: First deploy made, enjoy the tts.